apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Project 2025: The Trump presidency wish list, explained**
+**Voters have real doubts about Kamala Harris as potential president, poll shows**

-You can read more about it [here](https://www.bbc.com/news/articles/c977njnvq2do).
+You can read more about it [here](https://www.politico.com/news/2024/06/12/kamala-harris-favorability-poll-00162093).

 ## Requirements
 - Python 3.8